What is Financial Accounting?

 - A company uses it as an internal tool to analyze its performance and ability to meet future commitments.
 It also serves as a tool for communicating with external parties like stockholders, banks, suppliers, and regulators.

-- While preparing financial statements, organizations must adhere to accounting principles like objectivity, revenue recognition, cost principle, etc.
+- While preparing financial statements, organizations must adhere to accounting principles like objectivity, revenue recognition, and cost principle.
+Utilizing the best accounting software for small businesses can help ensure these principles are followed efficiently, while also simplifying the process of financial statement preparation.

 Financial Accounting Principles